more information....

 CO2 technology, installation and maintenance

 Indoor CO2 is measured with a relatively inexpensive technology called NDIR, or Non-Dispersive Infra-Red technology.
-Figure 3 is a diagram of a simplified NDIR based CO2 sensor.
-At one end is a LED source emitting infra-red light and at the other end is a detector with a specific light filter to detect only CO2.
+Figure 3 is a diagram of a simplified NDIR base CO2 sensor.
+At one end is a LED source emitting infra-red light and at the other end is a detector with a specific light filter to detect on CO2.
 Gas diffuses into a chamber between the LED source and detector.
 The amount of CO2 in the chamber is directly proportional to the amount of absorbed light.

 NDIR Simple Schematic (Small)